Dirty (Sonic Youth album): Release

-Prior to the album's release, Sonic Youth did a short Northeast tour in which most of Dirty was premiered.
-Dirty was released on July 21, 1992 on double LP vinyl, CD and Cassette.
+Prior to the album's release, Sonic Youth undertook a short Northeast tour in which most of Dirty was premiered.
+Dirty was released on July 21, 1992, on double LP vinyl, CD and Cassette.
 The LP version of the album came with an extra track titled "Stalker".
 The album hit No. 6 in the UK Albums Chart (their highest charting album in the UK) and No. 83 in the US.
 In the wake of the success of Nirvana's 1991 album Nevermind, DGC pushed Dirty heavily.
 In the same month as the album was issued, "100%" was released as a single, but was not the crossover hit the label anticipated.
 Geffen executive Mark Kates admitted it "was not a great radio song"; however, the song was popular on alternative and college radio, reaching No. 4 in the Billboard Alternative Songs and No. 28 in the UK Singles Chart.
 In September, the band appeared on Late Night with David Letterman, performing "100%".
 At the urging of Kates, "Youth Against Fascism" was released in December as the album's second single.
 The single did not sell well or receive airplay (though it did chart at No. 52 in the UK), and Kates referred to the decision as "one of the biggest professional mistakes of my life".

 In late 1992, the band began their "Pretty Fucking Dirty" tour, starting in North America.
 All of the songs from Dirty were played at least once, except for "Crème Brûlée".
 They also played "Genetic," but occasionally swapped it for "Eric's Trip" or "Mote".
 They changed the setlists frequently, but kept "Shoot" as the opener.
 In November and December, they toured Europe, also appearing on Later with Jools Holland to perform "Drunken Butterfly", "Sugar Kane" and "JC".
 In January and February 1993, Sonic Youth toured Australia and New Zealand, and released the "Sugar Kane" single, which performed much better than "Youth Against Fascism", reaching No. 26 in the UK Singles Chart.
 The same month, they released the Whores Moaning Australia-only EP to coincide with the tour.
 The EP included the "Sugar Kane" B-sides along with the track "Tamra".
 The last single from the album, "Drunken Butterfly", was released in August 1993 in Germany only.